hon-nova/eCoffee/README.md

          - Cart Icon: Displays an icon associated with the user's cart, showing the total number of items currently in the cart.
 This allows quick access and visibility of cart contents

 1. `index.html`
-     - displayed the intro. page of the eCoffee website
+     - displays the intro. page of the eCoffee website

 2. `home_products.html`
-     - Displayed all products currently in the system
+     - Displays all products currently in the system
-     - Added a checkbox functionality to filter out the products
+     - Adds a checkbox functionality to filter products as desired
-     - Inluding the pagination functionality at the end of the page
+     - Includes the pagination functionality at the end of the page
 3. `cart.html`
-     - Displaying Selected Items: It lists all selected items from the user's cart, allowing them to increase, decrease quantities, or remove items entirely
+     - Displays Selected Items: It lists all selected items from the user's cart, allowing them to increase, decrease quantities, or remove items entirely
      - Dynamic Updates: Based on user interactions (increasing, decreasing quantities, or removing items), the page dynamically updates the sub-total, taxes, and total amounts to reflect these changes
      - Checkout Button: It provides a prominent "Continue to Checkout" button, enabling users to proceed to payment services, indicating readiness to complete their purchase
 4. `create_checkout_session.html`
-     - The file includes the `script` tag used to initiate the process for a user to checkout and make a payment for their selected items.
-The tag also triggered the Stripe template sheet for payment
+     - The file includes a script tag that initiates the process for a user to checkout and make a payment for their selected items.
+This tag triggers the Stripe template sheet for payment, sets up a click handler for a checkout button, sends a POST request to create a Stripe checkout session, and then redirects the user to the Stripe Checkout page.
+It also handles errors by logging them and redirecting the user to a failure page
      - Session parameters contain
          - Line items: Products being purchased
          - Payment details: Amount to be charged, currency, total items in cart
          - Success and failure URLs directions
      - Return Session ID: Sends back the session ID or URL to the client-side, typically as a JSON response
-     - There is a script tag which associates the initilization of Stripe transaction.
-It sets up a click handler for a checkout button, sending a POST request to create a Stripe checkout session, and then redirects the user to the Stripe Checkout page.
-It handles errors by logging them and redirecting to a failure page

 5. `success_transaction.html`
-     - Displayed a success transaction message and allowed user to go back to HomePage
+     - Displays a success transaction message and allows user to go back to HomePage
 6. `failure_transaction.html`
-     - Displayed a reason for a failure transaction
+     - Displays a reason for a failure transaction and leads user back to the HomePage

 7. `product_details.html`
-     - Showed the product information in great details
+     - Shows the product information in greater details
-     - Allowed user to add the item; increase, decrease the number of the particular item; or remove all of them at once
+     - Allows user to add the item; increase, decrease the number of the particular item; or remove all of them at once
 8.  `profile.html`
-     -  Mainly displayed the info all of the items and that have been purchased based on `order_id` encompassing amount paid for each order
+     -  Mainly displays the info all of the items which were purchased based on `order_id` including amount paid for the order

 B) Admin Route: